 Your distributor, who has the required technical expertise, is responsible for any wheelchair repairs.
 We recommend that you take the wheelchair to your retailer at least once a year for a complete inspection.
-Regular maintenance allows the identification and replacement of defective and worn parts, which improves the daily operation of your wheelchair.
+Regular maintenance allows the identification and replacement of defective and worn parts, which improves the daily a.
+General b.
+Manual brakes

-Regular inspections to be performed by you or your assistants:
+Regular inspections to be performed by you or your assistants :